310mc/https-310mc.github.io-tl/source/_posts/scout/senpai_turned_into_a_dog.md

 {% endbubble %}

 {% bubble Midori sad2 %}
-<th>(Ughhh… I was supposed to carry a bunch of vegetables to the school’s cafeteria every day… But I started skipping out on it 'cause it’s such a pain, and my parents got mad at me for it…)</th>
+<th>(Ughhh… I was supposed to carry a bunch of vegetables to the school’s cafeteria every day… But I started skipping out on it ‘cause it’s such a pain, and my parents got mad at me for it…)</th>

 <th>(Now I have to spend half of my entire day just carrying all the boxes of vegetables that piled up…)</th>